NU-CUCIS/BRNet/README.md

 ## Running the code

-You can simply run the code as follows:
+You can simply run the code (after defining the data path) as follows:

 `python BRNet.py`